jaishanburton/Blog-Fairness-in-SIM-via-OT/blog.md

 <a name="fig6"></a>

 ![figure6](/images/figure6.png)

+*β-Fairness Metric: Combining Fairness and Efficiency in Distribution γ*
 </center>

 This formula combines both fairness (measured by |x1 - x2|) and efficiency (measured by |x1 + x2 - 2|), weighted by the parameter β.
 The term max{1, 2 - 2β} ensures that the metric remains normalized between 0 and 1.